0Light0fMoon0/PHTMLGF/README.md

 extSize: Portal action size or scope.

-place: Place where you are.
+place: Place where is it.

 maxWidth: Portal action size or scope.